-In the past year, researchers have made important strides to improve detection of lung cancer.
-National Jewish Health faculty members James Jett, MD, and David Lynch, MD, reported the results of the National Lung Screening Trial (NLST), which found that screening high-risk patients with low-dose CT scans can reduce lung-cancer deaths by 20 percent.
+Researchers have made important strides to improve detection of lung cancer.
+National Jewish Health faculty member David Lynch, MD, reported the results of the National Lung Screening Trial (NLST), which found that screening high-risk patients with low-dose CT scans can reduce lung-cancer deaths by 20 percent.

 Because many National Jewish Health patients fall into that high-risk pool, the institution recently launched a lung cancer screening program for them.
 For more information on the screening program, call 303.398.1355.

-Dr. Jett is building on this research with a new clinical trial aimed at refining and improving lung-cancer screening by combining the EarlyCDT-Lung blood test with CT imaging to detect disease earlier and more effectively.
+Researchers are building on this research with a new clinical trial aimed at refining and improving lung-cancer screening by combining the EarlyCDT®-Lung blood test with CT imaging to detect disease earlier and more effectively.